Schumer joins congressional Democrats' call for Cuomo to resign - Local News 8

 Addressing the allegations Friday, Cuomo said in a news conference to “let the review proceed.
 I’m not going to resign.”

-“I did not do what has been alleged, period.
-I won’t speculate about people’s possible motives,” he continued.

-He also, without naming names, attacked the lawmakers who have called on him to resign, saying politicians who take positions “without knowing the facts” are “reckless and dangerous” and bowing to “cancel culture.”

-A source familiar with the conversations that preceded Friday’s coordinated call for Cuomo’s resignation said the group has been in touch as the allegations mounted, but only agreed to move forward together on Thursday.
+A source familiar with the conversations that preceded Friday’s coordinated call by New York House Democrats said the group has been in touch as the allegations mounted, but only agreed to move forward together on Thursday.
 They decided to wait until Friday morning to go public so as not to step on President Joe Biden’s speech Thursday night.

+Both the source familiar and a House Democrat told CNN that a major factor in why so many Democratic lawmakers called for the governor’s resignation Friday was a story in the Albany Times Union in which an accuser described recent, physical allegations against Cuomo.

+CNN has not been able to confirm the details of the Albany Times Union story, and because the female aide involved in the incident has not been named, the allegations cannot be corroborated.

+The two sources said that the report — combined with State Assembly Speaker Carl Heastie’s announcement on Thursday that Democrats there would begin an impeachment investigation — seemed something of a tipping point.

+Cuomo denied the Albany Times Union report last week, saying, “I have never done anything like this.
+The details of this report are gut-wrenching.
+I am not going to speak to the specifics of this or any other allegation given the ongoing review, but I am confident in the result of the Attorney General’s report.”

-The source said the tipping point for the members had been a combination of the most recent developments, including State Assembly Speaker Carl Heastie’s announcement on Thursday that Democrats there would begin an impeachment investigation.
-The decision to go in, nearly all at the same time, was also an acknowledgement that when one made the call, it would up the pressure on all the rest.
+The decision to go in, nearly all at the same time, was also an acknowledgment that when one made the call, it would up the pressure on all the rest.

 House Judiciary Committee Chair Jerry Nadler said in a statement that Cuomo has “lost the confidence of the people of New York” and House Oversight Committee Chair Carolyn Maloney said Cuomo’s resignation would be in the “best interest of all New Yorkers.”

-Note: This story has been updated with additional reporting on Sunday.